tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 Rules that are intended to apply in the same way across each `Data Entry Need` are repeated and are marked _repeated_.

+These rules allow a `Response` to be traced back to a single `Data Quality Need` and a single `Specification`.
+These rules also allow the formulation of a definition of a Test as the combination of a `Data Quality Need` and a `Specification`, which is useful for human understanding and communication about Tests, even if the open world design of the ontology allows for more complex relationships between these entities.

 **Validation**

 - Each instance of a `bdqffdq:Validation` SHOULD be the object of one and only one `bdqffdq:forValidation` property.